Littlemoor, Derbyshire

-Littlemoor is a small village near the town of Chesterfield.
-Its population is around 100.
-It is the closest village to Ashover Rock (otherwise known as the Fabrick), Ashover.
-Every year, near Christmas time carol singing takes place in the village green.
+Littlemoor is a village south of Chesterfield, Derbyshire, in the civil parish of Ashover.
+It is the closest village to Ashover Rock (otherwise known as the Fabrick).
+Every year near Christmas, carol singing takes place in the village green.
 There is an old chapel in the centre of the village which is now a holiday home.
 The houses in Littlemoor are a mix of mostly bungalows and semi-detached houses.

+Governance

+Littlemoor is in Ashover ward for elections to North East Derbyshire Borough Council.